WildCodeSchool/2109-wns-paris-backbones-project/README.md

 ## Installation - prod
 ### Follow those steps to run the project

+Make sure you have .env files in the /back folder

 ```bash
 docker-compose up --build
 ```

 ## Tests

+Make sure you have .env files!

 ### Back and Front tests are launched with github actions for validate each Pull Request
 #### To launch tests:
 ```bash